telerik/maui-docs/controls/gauge/gauge-indicators.md

 ---
 title: Indicators
 page_title: .NET MAUI Gauge Documentation | Indicators
-description: Check our &quot;Indicators&quot; documentation article for Telerik Gauge for .NET MAUI control.
+description: "Render a Needle, Shape, Bar, Range Bar, or Text indicators in the Telerik Gauge for .NET MAUI control and customize their behavior by using the exposed properties."
 position: 5
 slug: gauge-indicators
 ---

 # Indicators

-The gauge indicators are elements that display data related values in a different manner.
+The Gauge indicators are elements that display data-related values in a different manner.

 ## Needle Indicator

-The **GaugeNeedleIndicator** is part of the radial gauge.
+The **GaugeNeedleIndicator** is part of the Radial Gauge.
 It presents a single value set by the **Value** property.
-The needle is intended to visually liken an actual gauge needle.
+The needle is intended to be visually similar to an actual gauge needle.
 The center of rotation of the needle coincides with the center of the gauge and is directed towards where the value on the gauge axis is.
 How far the tip of the needle gets is determined by its **Position** and **Offset** properties.

 ![Gauge example](images/gauge-needle-indicator.png)

-### Custom Needle Indicator
+## Customizing the Needle Indicator

 You can use a custom shape for the needle by taking advantage of the **Shape** property.
-In order to achieve the desired output you need to set up the geometry that describes the needle you want.
-The gauge expects that these conditions are met when a shape geometry is set:
+To achieve the desired output, set up the geometry that describes the needle you want.

+When the shape geometry is set, the gauge expects the following conditions to be met:

->- The coordinates are relative values between 0 and 1.
+- The coordinates are relative values between 0 and 1.
->- The rotation pivot point is (0.5, 0.5).
+- The rotation pivot point is (0.5, 0.5).
->- The needle's orientation is from (0.5, 0.5) to (1, 0.5).
+- The needle orientation is from (0.5, 0.5) to (1, 0.5).

-When the gauge draws the needle, the geometry is scaled to the size it will be displayed with.
-This size is a result of the diameter of the axis arc, the needle's position and offset.
+When the gauge draws the needle, the geometry is scaled to the size in which it will be displayed.
+This size is a result of the diameter of the axis arc, and the needle position and offset.
 It is then rotated so that the needle points at the value.
-In the example below, the angle of rotation is 45 and in this case coincides with the needle's value.
+In the example below, the angle of rotation is 45 and in this case coincides with the needle value.

 ![Gauge example](images/gauge-needle-indicator-shape.png)
 ![Gauge example](images/gauge-needle-indicator-shape-rotated.png)